chuckcharlie/compose-guacamole/README.md

 # compose-guacamole

-[Guacamole](https://guacamole.incubator.apache.org/) is a really useful tool, but can be difficult to setup properly.
+[Guacamole](https://guacamole.apache.org/releases/0.9.14/) is a really useful tool, but can be difficult to setup properly.
 The deployment  process can be greatly simplified using docker containers, and orchestrated using `docker-compose`.

 This is a sample configuration for `docker-compose` that puts together all the components needed to deploy guacamole in a containerized environment.
-I merely fixed it and updated it to the newer official containers as of November 2017.
+I merely fixed it and updated it to the newer official containers as of January 2018.

-This is currently version-pinned to `0.9.12-incubating`, since the database `Dockerfile` requires the client repository to be properly tagged to extract the database schema, and at the time of this writing there wasn't a newer tag.
+This is currently version-pinned to `0.9.14`, since the database `Dockerfile` requires the client repository to be properly tagged to extract the database schema, and at the time of this writing there wasn't a newer tag.

 ## Usage